JohnCLo/NearMe-Shopify-Plugin/README.md

 # NearMe-Shopify-Plugin
-Small plugin that allows users to see and select available stores around them before checking out, built for BasketGreens a sprout delivery service. <br/><br/>
+Small plugin that allows users to see and select available stores around them before checking out, built for BasketGreens a sprout delivery service. <br/>
+*Please note, currently subscription requests are sent to a Google Spreadsheet in js/form.js.
+Change according to which form service you use.<br/><br/>
 Example integration with Shopify template as seen here:
 <br/>
 <br/>